OWoodfl1nt/people_finder/README.md

 # people_finder

-Hi all, I am from London and love to take photos.
+Hi all, I am from London, I like taking photos and open source projects.

 Follow me on twitter: @OWoodflint